perezherrera-alexander/CS328-Semester-Proejct/README.md

 Unity Version: 2022.3.9f1 (LTS)

+### Vesion 0.2.2
+- Added Invisibility and Haste spells
+    - Invisibility makes the player invisible to enemies
+    - Haste increases the player's movement speed by double
+- Created Invisibility animation, having trouble implementing, will come back to it

 ### Vesion 0.2.1
 - Added dash mechanic to player controller
     - Not entirely happy with the implementation.
 There is a better way to do this, will revist later.